ASRFS/Tech-Writing-for-Techies/README.md

 3. Editing deep-dive
 4. Writing in English (as a non-native speaker)

 Each module is made up of **topics**.
-Topics in turn are made up of **nodes** - individual .adoc files, each covering one aspec of a particular topic.
+Topics in turn are made up of **nodes** - individual .adoc files, each covering one aspect of a particular topic.
 All content on specific area, such as passive-voice sentences, is in its own node.

 Content in nodes uses tags (`html` and `slide`) to control what will parts appear in html pages, slides, or both.
 The tagging can be quite intricate to avoid duplicating text - if you start messing with ctags, check your work!